reneedaos/network-health-demo/README.md

 # 🏢 Organizational Network Analysis Dashboard

-A comprehensive Streamlit application for Organizational Network Analysis (ONA) designed for HR professionals.
+A comprehensive, modular Streamlit application for Organizational Network Analysis (ONA) designed for HR professionals.
 Built with advanced ERGM modeling and interactive visualizations to understand workplace relationships, identify key influencers, and assess organizational health.

+> **✨ Modular Architecture!** This application features a clean, portable package structure with separated concerns for better development experience, maintainability, and deployment flexibility.

 ## 🚀 Key Features